 Nomadissem has a strong focus on outerwear as its an essential part of any woman that's constantly on the go.
 That's why we collaborate with an outerwear maker near Florence, Italy, that has a great expertise in the production of luxury outerwear using Loro Piana fabrics.
-Moreover, with a strong focus on sustainability and being a carbon neutral company, makes it the perfect partner for Nomadissem.
+Moreover, with a strong focus on sustainability and being a carbon neutral company, they make for a perfect partner of Nomadissem.

 Knitwear - Vicenza, Italy

-Another cornerstone of Nomadissem is our knitwear that is made 100% in Italy using cashmere and wool from Loro Piana.
+Our knitwear is made 100% in Italy using cashmere and wool from Loro Piana.
 The female-founded and run atelier is located in the area of Vicenza in northern Italy, where small production batches are produced either in house or within a 10 km radius from the atelier.

 We are happy to introduce below some of our main fabric suppliers.

 Based in northern Italy, Loro Piana's textile division produces superlative textiles using the world's finest, rarest raw materials.
 The pursuit of excellence has been its mission for six generations.